Rise to Success: Career Highlights of Michael Landon

 November 1972: Cancellation of Bonanza

-January 16, 1973: Last Episode of Bonanza
+January 16, 1973: Final Episode of Bonanza

-On January 16, 1973, the last episode of "Bonanza" aired.
+On January 16, 1973, the last episode of Bonanza aired.
 Michael Landon appeared in all 14 seasons of the series.

-1973: Director and Writer for Love Story
+1973: Episode Director and Writer for Love Story

-In 1973, Michael Landon was an episode director and writer for the short-lived NBC romantic anthology series "Love Story".
+In 1973, Michael Landon worked as an episode director and writer for the short-lived NBC romantic anthology series Love Story.

-1982: Co-production of Love Is Forever
+1982: Co-Production of Love Is Forever

-In 1982, Michael Landon co-produced an NBC television movie, "Love Is Forever", starring Laura Gemser and himself, about John Everingham's rescue of his lover from Laos in 1977.
+In 1982, Michael Landon co-produced an NBC "true story" television movie, Love Is Forever, starring Laura Gemser and himself.

 1982: Little House: A New Beginning